For Burn, Scarring and Laceration Claims Call 01772 783314

 Patch tests not being carried out, in beauty salons, or where hair dyes are kept on for too long, resulting in burns to the scalp.

-What type of scarring and burn injuries can occur?
+What type of scarring and burn injuries can lead to personal injury claims for financial compensation?

 Regardless of the cause, scars and burns ultimately take a certain number of forms, albeit of various shapes and sizes.
 These include:

-First Degree Burns; Where the damage is superficial, with damage limited to only the top layer of skin.
-These burns are painful but offer a good chance of healing well with no scarring.
+First Degree Burns- Where the damage is superficial, with damage limited to only the top layer of skin.

-Third Degree (also called Full Thickness) Burns; Where the skin is fully burned and nerve endings are also destroyed.
-For this reason, these burns often do not hurt.
+Third Degree Burns- Where the skin is fully burned and nerve endings are also destroyed.

-Keloid scars; these happen as a result of “overhealing” and often this type of scar will be bigger than the injury which caused it.
-Keloid scars can hamper movements due to their size and thickness.
+Keloid scars- these happen as a result of “overhealing” and often this type of scar will be bigger than the injury which caused it.

-Contracture scars; these often happen following burns and as the name suggests, tightens the skin, impairing movement.
-These scars can also affect muscles and nerves depending on the depth of the original injury.
+Contracture scars- these often happen following burns and as the name suggests, tightens the skin, impairing movement.

-Awards for scarring and burn injuries can vary greatly depending on the severity of the injuries, their effect and a host of other factors, however, the JSB details these as follows:
+General damages for scarring and burn injuries can vary greatly depending on the severity of the injuries, their effect and a host of other factors, however, the Judicial College's guidelines details these as follows:

 Very severe facial scarring: In relatively young Claimants (typically teens to early 30’s) where the effect is very disfiguring and the psychological effect severe - awards range between £27,940 and £91,350.